minseok127/atomsnap/README.md

 }

 ```
 Writers create a new Data instance, modify all necessary fields, and then replace the old version with the new one in an atomic operation.
 Readers always access a fully consistent snapshot of Data, ensuring they never observe partially modified values.
+Since both readers and writers use std::shared_ptr, safe memory deallocation of Data is guaranteed.

 ## with atomsnap